runtimeverification/iele-semantics/iele.md

                           </function>
                         </functions>
                         <funcIds>     .Set </funcIds>                // Set of all names of functions in <functions> cell
+                        <funcLabels>  .Map </funcLabels>             // Map of integer function IDS to all function names in the <functions> cell
                         <exported>    .Set </exported>               // Set of all names of functions defined with define public
                         <programSize> 0    </programSize>            // Size in bytes of currently loaded contract
                         <contractCode> .Contract </contractCode>     // Disassembled entire contract